Emergency:

 • Fever in case of kidney infection

-Symptoms of Low Uric Acid Levels
+Low Uric Acid Symptoms

 Low uric acid levels affect fewer people than high uric acid levels.
 Symptoms of low uric acid levels depend upon the cause and are rarely noticed.
 These symptoms are related to the underlying conditions causing the low uric acid levels.